 Rookie of the Year

 This award is to recognise an individual who is new to the sector but has had a strong and positive impact within their team.
 Individuals must be members of ADSO; have had no more than 12 months’ experience in Democratic Services by the deadline for nominations; and should be nominated by line managers (supported by the service head and/or director).
 The submission should show that the individual has met one or more of the following criteria:

 - As a new entrant to the sector, has demonstrated an ability to learn at pace, develop working relationships quickly and able to work successfully with minimum supervision

 - Developed innovation or best practice in the area of Democratic Services or Governance

-This is a new award for 2021.
-The Board wishes to recognise the dedication and achievements of an individual who has made a significant and distinguished contribution to the democratic services sector, not necessarily in terms of length of service, but more about the quality of their contribution.
+This award seeks to recognise the dedication and achievements of an individual who has made a significant and distinguished contribution to the democratic services sector, not necessarily in terms of length of service, but more about the quality of their contribution.
 Nominees need to be an ADSO Member and will be judged using the following criteria:

 - Worked as part of a team or led a team that provides a first-class service

 - Successfully implemented new legislation, new systems, new governance structures or new ways of working and/or efficiencies

 - Has developed positive and constructive working relationships with elected Members and senior officers over an extended period and can demonstrate where these positive working relationships have been needed to navigate difficulties.